Titles and Roles

 - Research Program

 - Cancer Prevention and Control

-Shannon Kahn, MD, is a radiation oncologist at Emory Saint Joseph's Hospital.
+Shannon Kahn, MD, is a board certified radiation oncologist at Emory Saint Joseph's Hospital.
 She is skilled at Gamma Knife radiosurgery, partial breast irradiation and breast brachytherapy as well as stereotactic body radiotherapy in the treatment of early stage lung cancers.
 She has published and trained in the use of intensity modulated radiotherapy and its benefits in the minimization of treatment-related side effects.